JaqiKal/task-master/README.md

 4.	*Enjoy a Hassle-Free Experience*
 	- Interact with an application that is easy to use, free from technical glitches, and provides helpful feedback as needed.

+*<span style="color: blue;">[Back to Content](#content)</span>*

+---

+## User Experience

+### User stories

+#### First Time Visitor Goals

+* **User story 1: Understand Purpose**

+  * As a first-time visitor, I want to easily understand the purpose of the task organizer app so that I can decide if it meets my needs.

+* **Achieved by**

+  *  Providing having a clear and concise description welcome message on the app's landing page.

+  **User story 2: Intuitive UI**

+  * As a first-time visitor, I want a straightforward and intuitive user interface so that I can quickly navigate the app and perform basic tasks.

+* **Achieved by**

+  * Having implemented a well-organized menu with clear labels and simple instructions for adding, updating, deleting, and viewing tasks.

+#### Returning Visitor Goals

+* **User story 2: As a returning visitor**

+  * As a returning visitor I want to quickly access and review the details of a specific task that you've previously added to the organizer.

+* **Achieved by**

+  * Navigating to the "View Task" option on the main menu and entering the Task ID you want yo review.
+The app will retrieve and display all the details of the specified task, including its description, priority, due date, status, and creation date.

+#### Frequent Visitor Goals

+* **User story 3: Efficient updating**

+  * As a frequent visitor, I want to be able to update existing tasks quickly and efficiently without having to re-enter all the details.

+* **How?**

+  * This is achieved through a streamlined "Update Task" functionality, allowing users to selectively modify task details while receiving confirmation upon successful updates.

+*<span style="color: blue;">[Back to Content](#content)</span>*

 ---
 ## Features

 These features are designed to make the to-do list application a comprehensive tool for managing tasks efficiently, catering to the needs of a wide range of users looking for a simple yet effective way to organize their daily responsibilities.
 The to-do list application comes packed with several user-friendly features designed to enhance task management and productivity.